aces/Loris-MRI/docs/scripts_md/ConfigOB.md

 RETURN: (boolean) 1 if createCandidates is set to Yes in the Config module, 0 otherwise

+### getCreateVisit()

+Get the createVisit Config setting.

+RETURN: (boolean) 1 if createVisit is set to Yes in the Config module, 0 otherwise

 ### getPythonConfigFile()

 Get the MriPythonConfigFile Config setting.